aaronpowell/aaronpowell.github.io/src/content/posts/2019-12-11-optimising-our-blazor-search-app.md

 Like with the original experiment to run Lucene.NET in Blazor WebAssembly I was pretty amazed that this "just worked", especially since it involves downloading a zip file, writing it "to disk" and then unpacking the archive.
 I remember early in my career that it was nearly impossible to do that on the server and now it's less than 50 lines of code running in the browser!

-That aside I think this is a really nifty way to think about optimising Blazor applications.
-It's very easy to forget that Blazor WASM is going to be running on each and every client that connects, so they are all going to be doing heavy lifting, so if there's an opportunity to offload some of that work and simplify what the client has to do, then it makes sense to do it.
+That aside I think this is a nifty way to think about optimising Blazor applications.
+It's very easy to forget that Blazor WASM is going to be running on every client that connects, so they are all going to be doing the heavy lifting, so if there's an opportunity to offload some of that work and simplify what the client has to do, then it makes sense to do it.

 Here it was a case of generating a Lucene.NET index that we then download, but it could be any number of things that your application would normally "create on startup".